Custom CRM Development

 You already know what a CRM is.
 You have one.
-The problem is that it stopped working for you somewhere around the twentieth user, the third bolt-on integration, and the spreadsheet your sales team keeps alongside it because the CRM's pipeline view does not match how you actually sell.
+The problem is that it stopped working for you somewhere around the twentieth user, the third bolt-on integration, and the spreadsheet your sales team keeps alongside it.
+The CRM's pipeline view does not match how you actually sell.

-This page is for businesses at that inflection point.
-You have outgrown HubSpot or Salesforce or Pipedrive, but building something custom feels like a leap.
-It covers when a custom CRM makes sense, what the build process looks like, what it costs in real numbers, and what the risks are.
-No preamble.
-If you are seeing the signs you've outgrown your current setup, read on.
+This page is for businesses at that tipping point: your current CRM no longer matches how you actually work, but building something custom feels like a leap.
+It covers when a custom CRM makes sense, what the build process looks like, what it costs in real GBP figures, and what the risks are.
+If you are seeing the signs you have outgrown your current setup, keep reading.

 When Off-the-Shelf CRMs Stop Working

 SaaS CRMs are brilliant tools.
-HubSpot, Salesforce, Pipedrive: they work well for thousands of businesses.
+HubSpot, Salesforce, Pipedrive, Zoho CRM, Microsoft Dynamics 365: they work well for thousands of businesses.
 The issue is not the software itself.
 The issue is what happens when your processes diverge from the assumptions the software was built around.
-At that point, the tool starts fighting you rather than helping you.
+At that point, the tool starts fighting you.

 These are the patterns we see repeatedly in businesses that have hit the wall with their existing CRM:

 None of these are failures of discipline.
-They are symptoms of a process mismatch.
+They are symptoms of a process mismatch, and each one creates a new data silo.
 The CRM was designed for a generic sales process; your business has a specific one.
-The gap between the two widens as you grow.
+The gap between the two widens as you grow, and the workarounds compound in exactly the way we describe in scaling without chaos.

 The Middle Ground: Before You Build from Scratch